 Quality of the data.
 As there is no clear prescribed way of how to calculate and derive C-55 hydrographic survey status data, IHO member states do this in very different ways.
 As a consequence there is major inconsistency in how this data is produced.
 The quality of this part of C-55 is therefor at best subjective and questionable.

-Ease to populate this part of C-55 for IHO MS. Depending on what method a IHO MS choses to populate C-55, it can be resource demanding work that does not guarantee objective quality.
+Ease to populate this part of C-55 for IHO MS. Depending on what method an IHO MS choses to populate C-55, it can be resource demanding work that does not guarantee objective quality.

 Fit for purpose.
-Which purpose do we aim to serve: adequately surveyed for safety of navigation (should we set new depth limit of 50m) or adequately surveyed from a Blue Economy global perspective requiring more detailed knowledge at all depth ranges.
+From a safety of navigation perspective, assessments of the entire 0-200m depth area for surveying and charting adequacy are not particularly useful for the vast majority of ships.
+Based on the current and forecast size of vessels and the dynamic nature and complexities of seafloors, a different depth range, e.g. 0-50m may produce more relevant assessment results.
+Submarines, cable- and pipelaying vessels and deep sea fishing vessels have navigational interests beyond 50m of depth.
+From a Blue Economy global perspective more detailed knowledge at all depth ranges continues to be an important objective for all Member States to ensure the effective and sustainable management of the oceans and seas.
+Whether or not the present two depth range definitions should be adjusted for C-55, needs to be discussed in a broader IHO forum.

 Usability.
-At present C-55 Hydrographic status is presented as a generic table with an overall status for a large geographic area, only differentiated in two depth areas (shallow and deep(er than 200m)).
-GIS technology could visualize survey status geographically, greatly enhancing its usability.
+At present C-55 Hydrographic status is presented as a generic table with an overall status for a large geographic area, only differentiated in two depth areas (shallower and deeper than 200m)).
+Adapting C-55 to GIS technology allows for enhanced spatial analysis, interoperability, data sharing and discovery (e.g. Marine Spatial Data Infrastructures (MSDI) and Web Mapping Services (WMS)), and visualization of the data, which could greatly enhance its usability.

 Recommendations